Survival in a nanoforest of absorbing pillars: Exact solution

 \section{Exact solution}

 We consider ordinary diffusion of a point-like particle between two reflecting planes at $z = -L_1$ and $z = L_2$ in three dimensions.
 The bottom plane is covered by a square-lattice array of absorbing identical cylindrical pillars of radius $R_1$ and height $L_1$, with the inter-pillar distance $\ell$ between the centers of the closest pillars (Fig. \ref{fig:scheme}(a)).
-The periodicity of this array allows one to focus on diffusion in a periodic cell containing a single pillar, i.e., inside a cylinder $(-\ell/2,\ell/2)^2 \times (-L_1,L_2)$ with the square cross-section and periodic boundary conditions.
-Following the rationale by Keller and Stein \cite{Keller_1967}, we replace the original periodic cell by a cylindrical tube with reflecting boundary condition.
+The periodicity of this array allows one to focus on diffusion in a periodic cell containing a single pillar, i.e., inside a rectangular parallelepiped $(-\ell/2,\ell/2)^2 \times (-L_1,L_2)$ with periodic boundary conditions along $x$ and $y$ directions.
+Following the rationale by Keller and Stein \cite{Keller_1967}, we replace this original periodic cell by a cylindrical tube with reflecting boundary condition.
 The radius $R_2$ of the tube is chosen to preserve the volume of the periodic cell, i.e., by setting $\pi R_2^2 = \ell^2$.
 In this way, we will {\it approximate} the solution of the original problem by the exact solution of the reduced problem.
+The accuracy of this approximation can be accessed by a numerical solution of the original problem.
+Its systematic study will be presented elsewhere (see the related discussion in \cite{Cai92} for the Laplace equation in a different geometric setting).

 From now on, we focus on diffusion inside a bounded domain $\Omega$, surrounded by a cylindrical tube of radius $R_2$, towards a co-axial cylindrical absorbing pillar of radius $R_1$ and height $L_1$, both confined between parallel reflecting planes at $z = -L_1$ and $z = L_2$ (Fig. \ref{fig:scheme}(b)).
 Starting from a point $\x$ inside this confining domain, the particle moves with the diffusion coefficient $D$ until the first arrival onto the surface of the pillar.
 The first-passage time to that surface, $\tau$, is a random variable, which is fully characterized by the survival probability, $S(t|\x) = \P\{ \tau > t\}$.
 The latter satisfies the (backward) diffusion equation, $\partial_t S = D\Delta S$, which is supplemented by the initial condition $S(0|\x) = 1$ and mixed boundary conditions: $S(t|\x) = 0$ on the absorbing pillar, and $\partial_z S(t|\x) = 0$ on the reflecting planes.
 The negative time derivative, $H(t|\x) = -\partial_t S(t|\x)$, is the probability density function of the FPT $\tau$.
 In turn, the Laplace transform of the survival probability,